aws-cloudformation/rain/internal/cmd/forecast/README.md

 ## Specific checks

+These can be ignored with the `--ignore` argument.

 | Code  | Description                                                                    |
 |-------|--------------------------------------------------------------------------------|
 | F0001 | For a delete operation, the S3 bucket is not empty                             |